 Adam FureAssociate Professor of Architecture

-Adam Fure is an architectural designer and an assistant professor of architecture at the University of Michigan’s Taubman College of Architecture and Urban Planning.
-He teaches in the areas of digital fabrication, material experimentation, and design.
-His work has been exhibited at the Venice Biennale, the Beijing Biennale, The New School in New York, the A+D Gallery in Los Angeles, the Architectural Association in London, the Museum of Contemporary Art Detroit, and the Grand Rapids Museum of Art.
-He is the recipient of numerous awards, including the 2014 Architectural League Prize and a residency fellowship at the Akademie Schloss Solitude in Stuttgart, Germany.
-His essays have been published in Log, Project Journal, and Pidgin.
+Adam Fure is an architectural designer and Associate Professor of Architecture at the University of Michigan’s Taubman College of Architecture and Urban Planning.
+Adam received his Masters of Architecture from the University of California, Los Angeles where he graduated with distinction and was awarded the Alpha Rho Chi medal.
+He holds a BS in architecture from the University of Michigan.
+His work has been exhibited at the 2012 and 2016 Venice Biennales, the Beijing Biennale, The New School in New York, the A+D Gallery in Los Angeles, the AA in London, and the Grand Rapids Museum of Art.
+He is the recipient of numerous awards including the 2014 Architectural League Prize and a residency fellowship at the Akademie Schloss Solitude.
+His essays have been published in Log, Architect’s Newspaper, and Project Journal, among others.
 Fure is a principal of the Ann Arbor-based studio T+E+A+M and a co-founder of the Possible Mediums Project.
 From 2010 to 2015, he led the design practice SIFT Studio.